Why Scalpers Lose Money With the Wrong Broker

 The Misdiagnosis Pattern

 When scalping performance deteriorates, traders typically blame psychology, discipline, or timing.
+These variables matter.
+However, they are often investigated first because they are visible and within the trader's control.

 If structural cost consumes expectancy, optimisation efforts become increasingly futile.
+No amount of discipline can recover an edge that no longer exists in the execution environment.

 Spread Stability Over Minimum Spread